Sunak to chair emergency meeting as Israel conflict intensifies

 “Then, at about 5.30am, he texted to say, ‘Signal very bad, everything OK, will keep you updated I promise you’, and that he loves me.”

-Foreign Secretary James Cleverly and Home Secretary Suella Braverman are believed to be among those due to attend the Cobra meeting later.
+Foreign Secretary James Cleverly and Home Secretary Suella Braverman are among those attending the Cobra meeting.

 Mr Cleverly visited the Israeli embassy in London earlier as he said terrorism will “not prevail”.